-Our agency will bill other insurance, and provide SMCBHRS with a copy of the Explanation of Benefits provided by that insurance plan before billing SMCBHRS for the remainder.

-(agency name) elect option one.
-We

-Signature of authorized agent

-Name of authorized agent

-Telephone number

-Option Two

-Our agency will provide information to San Mateo County Behavioral Health and Recovery Services (SMCBHRS) so that SMCBHRS may bill other insurance before billing Medi-Cal on our agency's behalf.
-This will include completing the attached client Pavor Financial Form and providing it to the SMCBHRS Billing Office with the completed "assignment" that indicates the client's permission for SMCBHRS to bill their insurance.

-we Caminar Signature of authorized agent
+and provide SMCBHRS with a copy of the at insurance plan before billing SMCBHRS for We (agency name) elect option one.
+Signature of authorized agent Name of authorized agent Telephone number Recovery Services (SMCBHRS) so the billing Medi-Cal on our agency's behaclient Payor Financial Form and provide o San Mateo County Behavioral Health and at SMCBHRS may bill other insurance before alf.
+This will include completing the attached ing it to the SMCBHRS Billing Office with the the client's permission for SMCBHRS to bill We Telecase Corporation Signature of authorized agent (agency name) elect option two (510) 337 - 7950 Telephone number

-Telephone number

-Charles Huggins Name of authorized agent

-(agency name) elect option two.

-Please note if your agency already bills private insurance including Medicare for services vou provide, then you must elect Option One.
+Please note if your agency already bills private insurance including Medicare for services you provide, then you must elect Option One.
 This is to prevent double billing.
 Please return this completed form to: